elysion-powered/spec/SceneManagement.md

 scene.

 The scene has to provide following functions:

 * Rendering the graphical components of a scene
 * Updating the behaviour of each component

 In its essence, a scene is a special kind of game object.
 It does have a visual representation, but it cannot have any behaviours on itself.

+A scene additionally features a GUI Layer, a specifically seperated layer for the purpose of grouping GUI elements without interfering with the game visualization and logic.

 Definition of a scene director
 ---